 - If your airline of choice is United, you will only receive half the number of miles as you would transferring to other airlines – the redemption ratio is 2:1, where most of the other airlines is 1:1

 - Points take up to 7 days to post to a partner program – not immediate like American Express and Chase

 - No online shopping mall where you can get bonus points for many of your online purchases

-- Affiliated Credit Card: Starwood Preferred Guest by American Express; Starwood Preferred Guest Business Credit Card by American Express
+- Affiliated Credit Card: Starwood Preferred Guest® Credit Card from American Express and Starwood Preferred Guest® Business Credit Card from American Express

 - Final Thoughts: If your main goal is to redeem for free flights and you do not care about the perks that come with the partner specific credit cards (i.e., checked baggage, priority boarding, double points, etc.) then this card is far better than an airline specific credit card for maximum redemption and flexibility.
 You have the option to redeem at Starwood hotels plus a wide array of airlines, plus a 25% bonus always when transferring in increments of 20,000 points!